Sri Lanka is a

 cooks, messengers, and clerks.
 In some cases, the children reportedly help

-recruited and placed for 2 to 4 years in special schools that provided them
+be recruited and placed for 2 to 4 years in special schools that provided

-with a mixture of LTTE ideology and formal education.
-The LTTE uses children
+them with a mixture of LTTE ideology and formal education.
+The LTTE uses

-as young as 13 years of age in battle, and children sometimes are recruited
+children as young as 13 years of age in battle, and children sometimes are

-forcibly into the LTTE (see Section 5).
-A program of compulsory physical
+recruited forcibly into the LTTE (see Section 5).
+A program of compulsory

-training, including mock military drills, for most of the population of the
+physical training, including mock military drills, for most of the

-areas that it controls, including for schoolchildren and the aged reportedly
+population of the areas that it controls, including for schoolchildren and

-established to gain tighter control over the population and to provide a base
+training was established to gain tighter control over the population and to

-children throughout the year.
-Individuals or small groups of children
+recruit forcibly children throughout the year.
+Individuals or small groups

-intermittently turned themselves over to security forces or religious leaders
+of children intermittently turned themselves over to security forces or

-saying they had escaped LTTE training camps throughout the year.
-During August
+religious leaders saying they had escaped LTTE training camps throughout the

 e.
 Acceptable Conditions of Work